 Each borrower has different priorities and different goals.
-If there are terms that you really like about a loan, that work for your needs, then go ahead and prioritize them.
-Most people are focused on paying as little as possible, which is a perfectly reasonable goal, but it is also OK to pay a little more for terms that fit your needs.
+If there are terms that you like about a loan, which works for your needs, then go ahead and prioritize them.
+Most people are focused on paying as little as possible, which is an entirely reasonable goal, but it is also OK to pay a bit more for terms that fit your needs.

-For example maybe you can get a variable rate mortgage with better terms than a fixed rate.
-This could be perfect for the buyer who knows they will not be staying in a home for an extended period of time.
-Balancing the expected time frame in a home vs the rate and terms is something that should always be looked at when purchasing property.
-Not too long ago I had a client who was purchasing real estate in Medway MA but knew they would not be staying for an extended period of time.
+For example, maybe you can get a variable rate mortgage with better terms than a fixed rate.
+This could be perfect for the buyer who knows they will not be staying in a home for an extended period.
+Balancing the expected time frame in a home vs. the rate and terms is something that should always be looked at when purchasing a property.
+Not too long ago I had a client who was buying real estate in Medway MA but knew they would not be staying for an extended period.
 They ended up choosing a mortgage program that fixed the rate for seven years but then it turned into a variable rate.
-The terms and conditions on the loan were better than a thirty year fixed.
+The terms and conditions of the loan were better than a thirty year fixed.
 The buyer was not worried because the belief is they will be gone by then.